Entropy dissipation for degenerate stochastic differential equations via sub-Riemannian density manifold: Lyapunov analysis in Sub-Riemannian Density manifold

-where $\rho^*$ is the corresponding invariant measure.
-Then our generalized Gamma z calculus and related curvature dimension bound follows. \end{rem} \begin{rem} It is worth mentioning with our derivation of Gamma z calculus is no longer a simple Hessian operator of entropy in SDM.
+\begin{rem} It is worth mentioning with our derivation of Gamma z calculus is not a direct Hessian operator of entropy in SDM.
 In fact, it combines both the second order calculus in SDM and the property of $L^2$ Hessian operator of entropy.
-See similar relations in mean-field Bakry-{\'E}mery calculus proposed in \cite{Li2019_diffusion}. \end{rem}
+See similar relations in mean-field Bakry-{\'E}mery calculus \cite{Li2019_diffusion}. \end{rem}